cncf/tag-env-sustainability/governance/contributor-ladder.md

 By actively participating and contributing, you demonstrate your commitment to the community and showcase the values that the Environmental Sustainability TAG holds dear.

 * Helping out and mentor new contributors in their open source journey.
-* Helping out community members and leaders if they need support.
+* Helping out contributors and leaders if they need support.
 * Demonstrating empathy and embody the community values.

 ## Leading a Working Group